Signs of the Last Days: Arrogance

 Those who eyes still are blinded by sin will not see, receive, or submit to his benevolent rule.
 They will suffer the condemnation and punishment that all traitors deserve.

 There is soon coming a point in history for the final and most glorious revelation of Christ to the world – the Apocalypse.
-This time every eye shall see him for who he really is, the glorious Son of Man, the judge of all the earth.
+At this time every eye shall see him for who he really is, the glorious Son of Man, the judge of all the earth.

 According to prophecy (Daniel 7:13-14) and Jesus’ own words, already quoted above, he will come in the clouds with great glory.
 His authority to judge and rule will at that time be apparent to all.
 The Bible says that every knee will bow and every tongue confess that he is Lord.( Philippians 2:9-11) For us who have already acknowledged his lordship, it will be a joyous day!
 For the rest, it will be the acknowledgement of the condemned that they deserve judgment for rejecting his rightful kingship.